kgeorgieva/cilib.github.com/docs/user/cascadeNetwork.md

 set to the same value of the corresponding element in the position vector.
 Elements in the velocity vector are set to zero.

+- ReinitialiseCascadeNetworkOutputWeightsReactionStrategy: an EnvironmentChangeResponseStrategy that reinitialises the any dimensions within the particles that correspond to the output weights of a cascade network.
+Elements in the particle's position vector are randomly initialised within that dimension's boundaries.
+Elements in the particle's best position vector are left as is.
+Elements in the velocity vector are set to zero.

 - ReevaluationReactionStrategy: an EnvironmentChangeResponseStrategy that reevaluates the fitness of all the particles.